bcgsc/pori_ipr_api/README.md

 ![Build Status](https://www.bcgsc.ca/bamboo/plugins/servlet/wittified/build-status/IPR-API)

-This API will store and serve Genomic and (future) Probe report data pertaining to all BC Cancer Angecy POG cases.
+This API will store and serve Genomic and Probe report data pertaining to all BC Cancer Agency POG cases.
 Currently cases have to be loaded on an as-necessary basis.
 Future pipeline support will include automated triggering of the loading process.
 The API is designed in conjunction with the POG Report WebApp client to render and display the data.
 The API is backed by a Postgres 9.6 database currently hosted on iprweb01.bcgsc.ca.
 The API is available at http://api-ipr.bcgsc.ca.
 Detailed endpoint documentation can be found at http://docs-ipr.bcgsc.ca.

 #### Configuration